JestAK/SelfAssessment/Skills/NodeJS.md

   - I/O-bound, CPU-bound, memory-bound tasks
   - Interactive applications (close to real-time)
 - Modularity, layers and dependencies
-  - CommonJS modules
+  - CommonJS modules: 🖐️ used
   - ECMAScript modules
   - node:module
   - Caching in CJS and ESM
   - Modules as singletons
   - Contexts and scripts node:vm
-  - Dependencies: npm, node_modules
+  - Dependencies: npm, node_modules: 🖐️ used
-  - Dependencies: package.json and package lock
+  - Dependencies: package.json and package lock: 🖐️ used
   - Module-based permissions model
   - Isolation with modularity
   - Dependency injection